 There are many different types of commands in Spanish, including affirmative tú commands, formal commands, nosotros commands, indirect commands, and negative túcommands.
 We'll take a look at negative tú commands in this article. ¡No te espantes!(Don't freak out!)
 These command forms aren't too tricky.

-Negative informal commands, also called negative tú commands are used to tell a friend, family member of the same age or younger, classmate, child, or pet not to do something.
+Negative informal commands, also called negative tú commands, are used to tell a friend, family member the same age as you or younger, classmate, child, or pet not to do something.

 Negative Informal Imperative Forms